giusgad/pets.nvim/README.md

 - `PetsList`: prints the names of all the pets that are currently alive
 - `PetsKill {name}`: kills the pet with given name, which will immediately blink out of existence.
 Forever.
 - `PetsKillAll`: kills all the pets, poor creatures.
+- `PetsPauseToggle`: pause/resume animations for all pets, leaving them on screen as cute little statues
+- `PetsHideToggle`: pause the animation for all pets and hide them / show all the pets again and resume animations

 ## ⚠️ Limitations